-For these reasons and many more, Artistry House supports the Leap 'N Learn and Happy Tappers programs which engage the imaginations of our students and provide the benefits of pretend play and creative imagery, while still teaching proper technique and terminology.
-Both programs provide imaginative contexts, evocative imagery and creative movement to keep children working hard and having fun.
+For these reasons and many more, Artistry House supports structured creative play in our Movement Literacy programs, which engage the imaginations of our students and provide the benefits of pretend play and creative imagery, while still teaching proper technique and terminology.
+Our programs provide imaginative contexts, evocative imagery and creative movement patterns to keep children working hard and having fun.

 For more information, see: